LaurentVeyssier/Sentiment-analysis-using-sentiment-words-dictionaries/README.md

 The text from the customer reviews will be used to determine the sentiment.
 The positive and negative words from the pre-defined dictionary will provide the dimensions when reviews are converted into numeric vectors for sentiment analysis.

+The notebook uses a SVM classifier.
+An SVM learns a hyperplane in high-dimensional space that maintains the largest separation between classes.
+Text classification is a high-dimensional problem: we are dealing with large numbers of features.
+For many models, a document is positioned in 20,000 or more dimensions.
+As part of its output, a Linear SVM provides an inspectable weight for each feature.
+This allows interpretations about how the model works.
+This type of classifier is trained in-memory, which means that we require a machine large enough to hold all the samples in memory at once.
+While training may take a significant amount of time, we have certain guarantees that the classifier has converged onto the optimal solution.

 # Results

 The model generalizes very well as the accuracy reached on 530 unseen hotels is 100%.